Adroiti/docs-for-code-review-tools/RuboCop/Style-SafeNavigation.md

-Pattern: Unused safe navigation (`&.`)
+Pattern: Missing use of `&.`

 Issue: -

 ## Description

-This cop transforms usages of a method call safeguarded by a non `nil` check for the variable whose method is being called to safe navigation (`&.`).
+This rule transforms usages of a method call safeguarded by a non `nil` check for the variable whose method is being called to safe navigation (`&.`).